Dr Richard Sear

 In the COVID–19 pandemic, among the more controversial issues is the use of masks and face coverings.
 Much of the concern boils down to the question – just how effective are face coverings?
 One means to address this question is to review our understanding of the physical mechanisms by which masks and coverings operate – steric interception, inertial impaction, diffusion and electrostatic capture.
 We enquire as to what extent these can be used to predict the efficacy of coverings.
 We combine the predictions of the models of these mechanisms which exist in the filtration literature and compare the predictions with recent experiments and lattice Boltzmann simulations, and find reasonable agreement with the former and good agreement with the latter.
 Building on these results, we explore the parameter space for woven cotton fabrics to show that threelayered cloth masks can be constructed with comparable filtration performance to surgical masks under ideal conditions.
 Reusable cloth masks thus present an environmentally friendly alternative to surgical masks so long as the face seal is adequate enough to minimise leakage.

-During the COVID-19 pandemic, many millions have worn masks made of woven fabric to reduce the risk of transmission of COVID-19.
-Masks are essentially air filters worn on the face that should filter out as many of the dangerous particles as possible.
-Here, the dangerous particles are the droplets containing the virus that are exhaled by an infected person.
+During the COVID-19 pandemic, many millions have worn masks made of woven fabric, to reduce the risk of transmission of COVID-19.
+Masks are essentially air filters worn on the face, that should filter out as many of the dangerous particles as possible.
+Here the dangerous particles are the droplets containing virus that are exhaled by an infected person.
 Woven fabric is unlike the material used in standard air filters.
-Woven fabric consists of fibers twisted together into yarns that are then woven into fabric.
-There are, therefore, two lengthscales: the diameters of (i) the fiber and (ii) the yarn.
+Woven fabric consists of fibres twisted together into yarns that are then woven into fabric.
+There are therefore two lengthscales: the diameters of: (i) the fibre and (ii) the yarn.
 Standard air filters have only (i).
-To understand how woven fabrics filter, we have used confocal microscopy to take three-dimensional images of woven fabric.
-We then used the image to perform lattice Boltzmann simulations of the air flow through fabric.
-With this flow field, we calculated the filtration efficiency for particles a micrometer and larger in diameter.
-In agreement with experimental measurements by others, we found that for particles in this size range, the filtration efficiency is low.
-For particles with a diameter of 1.5 lm, our estimated efficiency is in the range 2.5%-10%.
-The low efficiency is due to most of the air flow being channeled through relatively large (tens of micrometers across) inter-yarn pores.
-So, we conclude that due to the hierarchical structure of woven fabrics, they are expected to filter poorly.
+To understand how woven fabrics filter, we have used confocal microscopy to take three dimensional images of woven fabric.
+We then used the image to perform Lattice Boltzmann simulations of the air flow through fabric.
+With this flow field we calculated the filtration efficiency for particles a micrometre and larger in diameter.
+In agreement with experimental measurements by others, we find that for particles in this size range, filtration efficiency is low.
+For particles with a diameter of 1.5 micrometres our estimated efficiency is in the range 2.5 to 10%.
+The low efficiency is due to most of the air flow being channelled through relatively large (tens of micrometres across) inter-yarn pores.
+So we conclude that fabric is expected to filter poorly due to the hierarchical structure of woven fabrics, they are expected to filter poorly.

 Inside living cells are complex mixtures of thousands of components.
 It is hopeless to try to characterise all the individual interactions in these mixtures.
 Thus, we develop a statistical approach to approximating them, and examine the conditions under which the mixtures phase separate.
 The approach approximates the matrix of second virial coefficients of the mixture by a random matrix, and determines the stability of the mixture from the spectrum of such random matrices.